danneu/react-template-render/README.md

 const render = makeRender('./views', { parent: 'parent' })

+// As string
-render.string('template', { foo: 42 }) // Buffer to memory
+render.string('template', { foo: 42 })

+// As stream
-render.stream('template', { foo: 42 }) // Stream response
+render.stream('template', { foo: 42 })
 ```

 ## Usage

 The library exports a single function that takes some options and returns a renderer.
 The first argument is required as
-it specifies the directory that holds your templates.
+it specifies the directory that holds your .jsx templates.

 These are the default options.